rstudio/blastula/README.md

     sender = "Mike")
 ```

 Some more notes on style are useful here.
 The `\\` is a helpful line continuation marker.
 It'll help you break long lines up when composing but won't introduce line breaks or new paragraphs.
 I recommend formatting like above with few indents so as not to induce the `quote`-type formatting.
 Any literal quotation marks should be escaped using a single `\`.
-Blank lines between non-blank lines indicate new paragraphs.
+Blank lines separating blocks of text result in new paragraphs.
 And, again, any valid **R** code can be enclosed inside `{...}` (e.g., `{Sys.Date()}`).

 After creating the email message, you'll most certainly want to look at it to ensure that the formatting is what you want it to be.
 This is done with the `preview_email()` function.
 It's easy to use!